Almond Flour Pecan Sandies

 If they go much further than this, they wind up crumbly and dried out.
 Underbake them and they will fall apart.

-That 10 minutes is the ticket!
+That in between perfection is the ticket!

-Hand one to a gluten eater and I guarantee they are nonethewiser to the fact that these cookies are completely gluten free.
+Hand one to a gluten eater and I guarantee they are none the wiser to the fact that these cookies are completely gluten free.

-The texture of these cookies is soft and buttery, the flavor is bold and nutty, and the pecans on the inside and outside give the crunch that a soft and buttery cookie needs to make it exceptional.
+The texture of these pecan sandies cookies is soft and buttery, the flavor is bold and nutty, and the pecans on the inside and outside give the crunch that a soft and buttery cookie needs to make it exceptional.

 Plus the sweet to salty ratio is on point!